Apple Butter-Bourbon Pork Chops

 - 1/4 teaspoon cinnamon

 - Prepare glaze first.
-Add all ingredients to a medium saucepan and simmer over medium high for 1 minutes, stirring often.
+Add all ingredients to a medium saucepan and simmer over medium high for 1 minute, stirring often.
 Reduce heat to low and simmer for 3 more minutes.
-Remove from heat and scoop out 1/3 of mixture to glaze apples.
+Remove from heat and reserve 1/3 of the mixture for glazed apples.
 The remaining baste will be used on the pork chops.

 - Thread apples onto skewers: about 5 pieces per skewer.
 Brush lightly with oil on both sides.
 You can chop apples ahead of time and place them into a bowl with cold water and lemon juice to keep them from turning brown.

 - Combine rub ingredients and season both sides of pork chops.
-Place onto grill and cook for 5-7 minutes, turn and baste cooked side.
+Place onto the grill and cook for 5-7 minutes, turn and baste cooked side with apple butter sauce.
 Cook for another 5 minutes, turn and baste again.
 Repeat process a few times until chops have reached an internal temperature between 155-160 degrees F. Watch for flare-ups and adjust temperature accordingly.
 Move chops to cooler part of grill and finish them up over indirect heat if needed.

-- After the chops have been on about 10-12 minutes.
-Add apple skewers onto the grill.
-Cook 3 minutes, turn and baste, and cook another 2 minutes, turn and baste again.
+- After the chops have been on about 10-12 minutes, place apple skewers on the grill.
+Cook 3 minutes, turn and baste with reserved apple butter sauce, cook another 2 minutes, turn and baste again.
 You will need to do this fairly quickly as apples tend to cook fast.

-- Remove from grill and serve one skewer of apples per pork chop.
+- Remove cooked chops and apples from grill and serve one skewer of apples per pork chop.
 This dish works perfectly paired with steam or grilled vegetables, rice, or quinoa.